datacamp/community-courses-introduction-to-probability-and-data-labs/chapter2.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q9.
-Make a scatterplot of `avg_speed` vs. `distance`.
 Which of the following is true about the relationship between average speed and distance?</strong>

 *** =instructions
 - As distance increases the average speed of flights decreases.